GitHub sync

 It helps you:

-- Keep your knowledge base in sync with updates from your team
+- Keep your project in sync with updates from your team

 - Resolve conflicts between your edits and your team's edits